jeepmac/pinyinslug/README.md

 ```
 $str will turn to be 'sheng-huo--in-shanghai'.

 Then I added Bing Translation function.
-You need to apply client id from Microsoft.
+You need to apply client id from Microsoft if you want to 'English' instead of 'pinyin'.